Video links, bios and jpgs which may be downloaded for press and venue use

 Kevin Stonerock Long Bio

-Although he was born and raised in the Midwest, his roots go deep into the mountains of Kentucky and Tennessee.
-A blood relative of “Davy” Crockett (they share common grandparents), he apparently inherited his famous cousin’s penchant for storytelling and love of solitude; conflicting notions which on one hand require being alone and the other an audience.
+Although he was born and raised in the Midwest, his roots go deep into the mountains of Cumberland foothills of Kentucky and Tennessee.
+A blood relative of David Crockett (they share common grandparents), he apparently inherited his famous cousin’s penchant for storytelling and love of solitude; conflicting notions which on one hand require being alone and the other an audience.
 As a songwriter, he brings ordinary characters to life with empathy and dignity.
 Songs like “Indian Man”, “Railroad Man” and “Black Diamonds”, the latter a story of a talented but alcoholic WW2 veteran with survivor’s guilt.
 Stonerock’s small town upbringing has also left it’s mark on his writing.
-“Thornburg Street”, “Small Town Rock and Roll”, “Those Days” and (from his latest release) “The Town Where I Was Born” pay homage to a way of life that he reveres and treasures.
+“Thornburg Street”, “Small Town Rock and Roll”, “Those Days", “The Town Where I Was Born” and (from his latest release) “This Old House” pay homage to a way of life that he reveres and treasures.

 Official Music Videos